Toby Brooks | Chair

 Lynn Holliday is a partner in the Real Estate group of the national law firm Seyfarth Shaw, LLP, and the parent of 2 young men on the autistic spectrum.
 She grew up at the beach on the panhandle of Florida, graduated from Florida State University in 1975 with a BS in Biology, and then Emory University in 1978 with a degree in Medical Science under the Physician’s Assistant program.
 She worked as a physician’s assistant in oncology for 10 years in Atlanta.
 Subsequently, she attended and graduated from Georgia State law school in 1990, and has a national practice in commercial real estate.
 She has lived in the Emory/ Virginia Highlands area of Atlanta since 1978, and is very grateful for proximity to the young adult program of The Community School, which has provided a constant, responsive and tailored support to her family in the phase of life following high school.

 Dave has an M.S. in Counseling and an M.A. in English Literature from Georgia State University, as well as an M.B.A. from Duke University.
-He is licensed as a professional counselor in the state of Georgia.
-He has a DIR expert certificate and is a DIR Training Leader.
+He is licensed as a professional counselor (LPC) in the state of Georgia.
+He has a DIR expert certificate and is a DIR Training Leader with the Interdisciplinary Council on Development and Learning (ICDL).
 He is an Approved Clinical Supervisor (ACS).
 Dave is also part of Floortime Atlanta, a professional group of clinicians in the Atlanta area who use the DIR approach.
-He sees a small number of individuals in private practice, and tutors and supervises a range of professionals.

-Dave is the father of two adult sons an elementary age stepdaughter.
+Dave is the father of two adult sons and a nine year old stepdaughter.
 His interests include golf, literature, skiing, hiking, and biking.
 He is originally from Massachusetts, and still visits New England regularly.
 Before becoming a counselor, he taught Business Communication at GSU in both the undergraduate and graduate programs, and worked in the computer industry, providing development office turnkey systems to non-profit organizations.

 Richard Perano is First Vice President/Investments in the new Atlanta Office of Janney Montgomery Scott, LLC with over 28 years of experience in the financial services industry.
 Before joining Janney, he was Executive Director/Investments at Oppenheimer & Co., Inc where he was Senior Portfolio Manager in their fee-based, discretionary OMEGA Program and the only Financial Advisor approved to be a Portfolio Manager in their incentive-fee based, discretionary DELTA Long/Short Equity Program.